Blevs/blevs/content/blog/wave-function-collapse-explained.md

 </div>

-We see that there is no place where a yellow pixel borders a blue-green one, either cardinally or diagonally.
+We see that there is no place where a yellow pixel borders a green one, either cardinally or diagonally.